 I am the Chief Investigator of the ESEE trial, and I lead the Parent Advisory Committee.
 When I was 25 I was a single mother of two children (a newborn and a 12 month-old).
 When my children were 3 and 4 years old, I moved to North Wales to study Psychology at Bangor University.
 I stayed there and obtained a PhD in 2005.
 My research has always been with families and/or children, as I want to support families and ensure that what families are offered in local services are the best they can be (and are effective).

 I am a Research Fellow one of the Study Managers for E-SEE.
-I am based in the York office and work closely with Nicole.
+I am based in the York office and work closely with Rachel and Camila.
 I have worked with lots of organisations all around the UK helping them to design and evaluate services for children and families.

-As the Trial Coordinator for E-SEE, I am the first port of call for all parents interested/taking part in the study.
+As the Trial Coordinator for E-SEE, I am the first point of call for all parents taking part in the study.
 I oversee our lovely team of data collectors and work very closely with Sarah to ensure the study is running efficiently.
 I studied a PhD in Australia and returned to York in December 2018.
 My PhD focused on postpartum parents and how mums and dads can promote physical activity in their spouse post-child birth.

 At the University of Exeter: